-Traditionally, industries that produce electronic equipment for rugged applications have relied on the military specification system for semiconductor device standards; and upon manufacturers of military-specified devices as device sources.
-This assured the availability of semiconductor devices specified to operate over the temperature ranges required for electronic equipment in rugged applications.
-Many device manufacturers have exited the military market in recent years, resulting in decreased availability of devices specified to operate over wide temperature ranges.
+Traditionally, industries that produced electronic equipment for ADHP (aerospace, defence and high performance) applications have relied on the military specification system for semiconductor device standards and upon manufacturers of military-specified devices as device sources.
+This assured the availability of semiconductor devices specified to operate over the temperature ranges required for electronic equipment in ADHP applications.
+In the past, several device manufacturers have exited the military market, resulting in the decreased availability of devices specified to operate over wide temperature ranges.
 Following are some typical ambient temperature ranges at which devices are marketed: